Will I get the state pension?

 How does National Insurance for the state pension work?

 The amount of state pension you will receive depends on how many years you've paid National Insurance contributions.

-To claim the full state pension you will need 35 years (it increased from 30 years in April 2016).
+To claim the full state pension you need 35 years (it increased from 30 years in April 2016).

 If you’ve made fewer than 35 years' contributions and at least 10 years' worth, you’ll still get a basic state pension – it will just be adjusted to reflect the number of qualifying years you have.